kennedn/meross/README.md

 ## Meross manual device setup
-A simple shell script is provided under tools/mCurl to be able to perform REST calls to the bulb. **You must connect to the bulbs local network before running the setup commands**.
+A simple shell script is provided under tools/mCurl to be able to perform REST calls to the device. **You must connect to the devices local network before running the setup commands**.
 We can first configure the Appliance.Config.Key endpoint to point at our newly provisioned MQTT server:

 Example payload:
 ```json